Azure/azure-sdk/docs/java/introduction.md

 getFoo(x, y, z) // maximal overload
 getFoo(a)       // maximal overload

-// this will result in the following two methods being required: getFoo(x, y, z, Context) getFoo(a, Context)
+// this will result in the following two methods being required
+// (replacing the two maximal overloads above) getFoo(x, y, z, Context) getFoo(a, Context)
 ```